Axial compressor: Design

 The increase in pressure produced by a single stage is limited by the relative velocity between the rotor and the fluid, and the turning and diffusion capabilities of the airfoils.
 A typical stage in a commercial compressor will produce a pressure increase of between 15% and 60% (pressure ratios of 1.15–1.6) at design conditions with a polytropic efficiency in the region of 90–95%.
 To achieve different pressure ratios, axial compressors are designed with different numbers of stages and rotational speeds.
-As a rule of thumb we can assume that each stage in a given compressor has the same temperature rise (Delta T).
+As a rule of thumb, it can be assumed that each stage in a given compressor has the same temperature rise (ΔT).
 Therefore, at the entry, temperature (Tstage) to each stage must increase progressively through the compressor and the ratio (Delta T)/(Tstage) entry must decrease, thus implying a progressive reduction in stage pressure ratio through the unit.
 Hence the rear stage develops a significantly lower pressure ratio than the first stage.
 Higher stage pressure ratios are also possible if the relative velocity between fluid and rotors is supersonic, but this is achieved at the expense of efficiency and operability.
 Such compressors, with stage pressure ratios of over 2, are only used where minimizing the compressor size, weight or complexity is critical, such as in military jets.

 The airfoil profiles are optimized and matched for specific velocities and turning.
 Although compressors can be run at other conditions with different flows, speeds, or pressure ratios, this can result in an efficiency penalty or even a partial or complete breakdown in flow (known as compressor stall and pressure surge respectively).
 Thus, a practical limit on the number of stages, and the overall pressure ratio, comes from the interaction of the different stages when required to work away from the design conditions.
-These “off-design” conditions can be mitigated to a certain extent by providing some flexibility in the compressor.
+These "off-design" conditions can be mitigated to a certain extent by providing some flexibility in the compressor.
 This is achieved normally through the use of adjustable stators or with valves that can bleed fluid from the main flow between stages (inter-stage bleed).
 Modern jet engines use a series of compressors, running at different speeds; to supply air at around 40:1 pressure ratio for combustion with sufficient flexibility for all flight conditions.